Gluten Free Waffle Tales

 When The Wind Blows (Vata Season, Part 1: Food)

 I sit at my desk in my library and watch the maple tree dance outside the window.
 It’s a mild October day, and the wind is blowing fast from the South.
-In Ayurveda, Vata (the combined elements of air+space) is increased when the weather is windy.
+In Ayurveda, the science of life, Vata (the combined elements of air+space) is increased when the weather is windy.
 This means I might experience heightened anxiety, feeling uncertain, unstable, and fearful, and I have a tendency to spend more time wrapped up in my thoughts.

-How can one feel best during Vata season (which tends to be Autumn) or in Vata weather (cool or cold, moving/windy, dry, light)?
-Think about nurturing and nourishing yourself.
+First, think about nurturing and nourishing yourself with proper foods for Vata balance.
 Your digestion needs some TLC to counteract Vata’s effects.
 Food-wise, you need warm, soft, nutritious foods with plenty of liquid to keep your digestive system purring and prevent constipation, gas, or bloating.

 I’ve included a short list below of suggested foods/prep methods as well as a skip it list.
 Also check out Dr. John Douillard’s LifeSpa Fall/Winter Grocery List to print out and stick on your fridge.
-I’ve had this list on my fridge for several years.
-It can help you figure out what kinds of ingredients to cook with.
+I’ve had this and his other seasonal lists on my fridge for several years.
+They can help you figure out what kinds of ingredients to cook with at different times of the year.

 The Eat It List